 No dog walk or commute is complete without a decent pair of headphones pumping jams into your ears, and if you happen to be looking for some modestly priced earbuds for the job, look no further than SoundMagic's reliable budget fare.

-Scooping a What Hi-Fi?
-2019 Award, these E11Cs are the standard-setters at their price, delivering an entertaining, upfront sound, complete with a remote control and mic.
+Scooping up a What Hi-Fi?
+2020 Award, these E11Cs are the standard-setters at their price, delivering an entertaining, upfront sound, complete with a remote control and mic.
 A perfect upgrade to those out-of-the-box buds bundled with smartphones and music players, then.

-Whether it's for a loved one to use for movie-watching, music-listening or as a smart-home controller, or simply to keep the kids at bay on Boxing Day, the Fire 7 will light up the face of the receiver.
-Amazon Prime subscribers will also enjoy the Amazon-centric quirks.
+Whether it's for a loved one to use for movie-watching, music-listening or as a smart-home controller, or simply to keep the kids at bay on Boxing Day, the Fire HD 7 is a sixth of the price of a new iPad Mini and well worth it.

 AudioQuest Rocket 11 speaker cable